Â

 - Implementation of lasting wool practices.

-Wearing Stella’s creations feels like walking through an art show in Austinâcultured, hotly anticipated, and enduring.
+Wearing Stella’s creations feels like walking through an art show in Austinâcultured, clear, and sustainable.

-Reformation epitomizes Los Angeles’ hotly anticipated fashion scene with its commitment to sustainability and trendy aesthetics.
-The brand targets the eco-conscious consumer, making sure their clothing is as much a fashion statement as an environmental one.
+Reformation epitomizes Los Angeles’ clear fashion scene with its commitment to sustainability and trendy aesthetics.
+The brand targets the eco-conscious consumer, ensuring their clothing is as much a fashion statement as an environmental one.

 âWhy not make the planet as fashionable as our wardrobes?â muses a Reformation spokesperson.